 Today, on World Refugee Day, we want to express our support for all those women and children around the world looking for a place to live in peace.

-Brussels, 9 June 2017 “I am not free while any woman is unfree, even when her shackles are very different from my own” ― Audre Lorde On 2-4 June European Network of Migrant Women (ENOMW) held their AGM in Athens, hosted by the Melissa Network – a grassroots initiative that works on capacity building and empowerment of migrant and refugee women and girls.
+On 2-4 June European Network of Migrant Women (ENOMW) held their AGM in Athens, hosted by the Melissa Network – a grassroots initiative that works on capacity building and empowerment of migrant and refugee women and girls.
 During our meeting, we also visited a refugee camp.
 We, as a network, reject the term “refugee crisis”.
 The devastating situation in which thousands of refugees, including women and girls, are caught, is not their crisis.
 It is a crisis of the European values and priorities and an outcome of the unsustainable political and economic model, pursued by the global patriarchal institutions.
-After being in Athens for only a few days it is plain to see the toll that having a refugee status has on […]
+After being in Athens for only a few days it is plain to see the toll that having a refugee status has on an individual’s life.
+In the case of a woman, whose entire life is aggravated by patriarchal discrimination, this toll is deep, lasting and pervasive.
+The male violence – […]